Child sex-trafficking victims face decades behind bars for killing their abusers. That could end soon.

 That was exactly the case for Sara Kruzan, a California woman who murdered her pimp, an older man who had forced her into prostitution when she was 13.
 Kruzan was 16 when she killed him, and was sentenced to life without parole in 1995.
 After having her sentence commuted in 2011, she was paroled in 2013 after serving 19 years.
 The bills are nicknamed “Sara’s Law” after Kruzan, who worked with Human Rights 4 Kids to draft the legislation language.

 Dold said that to his knowledge, this is the first time legislation has been introduced at either the federal or state level that focuses specifically on defendants who have been victims of juvenile sex trafficking.
 He’s hopeful that the recent public attention on Cyntoia Brown will spur lawmakers to pass the bills.
 So far, Nevada’s legislation appears most likely to succeed this session; it passed in the Assembly last month and is expected to pass in the Senate before early June, when the Legislature adjourns.
-The Arkansas bill is currently in committee.
-Hawaii’s legislative session is going to end before the bill can be pushed through, but its sponsor, state Rep. John Mizuno, said he is confident it will get passed in the 2020 session.
+The Arkansas bill was in committee when the session ended last month.
+Hawaii’s legislative session ended before the bill could be pushed through, but its sponsor, state Rep. John Mizuno, said he is confident it will get passed in the 2020 session.
 The federal legislation is still stalled in committee.

 Nevada state Rep. John Hambrick, a Republican who introduced the legislation in the state, has made human trafficking and juvenile justice centerpiece issues of his tenure in the Nevada Assembly.
 Most notably, he sponsored a 2015 law that ended life without the possibility of parole for juvenile offenders in the state.